boonleng/rats/README.md

 deactivate
 ```

-## Stock Market Time Series
+## US Stock Market Time Series

 The stock market is arguably one of the most interesting time-series data, right?
 So, that's what we will start with.

-The data can be retrieved live using the Yahoo or Google API through [pandas-datareader].
-While the Google API is yet to be stable, a cache copy can be stored locally for repetitive experimentation.
+The data can be retrieved live using the [pandas-datareader].
+There are several back-end engines to choose from depending on the package is updated.
+While the some API may yet to be stable, a local copy can be stored for repetitive experimentation.

 ## Chart